GoogleCloudPlatform/cloud-data-quality/README.md

 The content of these directories can be customized to meet your needs.
 For example, you can:
 1) customize the values returned in the `dq_summary` table by modifying `dbt/models/data_quality_engine/dq_summary.sql`,
 2) calculate different summary scores in `dbt/models/data_quality_engine/main.sql`, or
-3) create a new SQL model to write rows that failed a particular `rule_binding` from `dbt/models/rule_binding_views/` into a different table for remediation.
+3) create a new SQL model to write rows that failed a particular `rule_binding` from `dbt/models/rule_binding_views/` into a different table for reporting and remediation.

 By default, `clouddq` does not write data from the original tables into any other table to avoid accidentally leaking PII.